 - Cutting board: Plastic or wood is fine.
 If your wooden cutting board has black spots of mold on it, please throw it out and get a new one.
 We don’t want mold spores ending up in your ferment.

 - Weights: Using anything from pickling pebbles to glazed ceramic weights helps keep your ferments compact inside your jar.
 I personally don’t recommend using rocks as weights because I’ve just had it fail too many times.

 - Rolling Pin: You can use a rolling pin as a tamper for pushing your fermented goods into your crock.
 Or you can buy a dedicated tamper, made specifically for this purpose.

-- A rubber band and cloth can be used to keep bugs away
+- A rubber band and cloth work well to keep bugs away

-When it comes to storage location, you want to make sure your ferments are in an area where they can evolve efficiently.
-You’ll want to keep you ferments in an area away from light, free from temperature fluctuation, and UV rays that can alter your food.
+When it comes to a storage location, you want to make sure your ferments are in an area where they can evolve efficiently.
+You’ll want to keep your ferments in an area away from light, free from temperature fluctuation, and UV rays that can alter your food.

 “How do I know if oxygen is in my crock?
 What are some signs of bad set-up?”

 If it looks off, it probably is.
 Signs of a ferment gone wrong include: